carlos-gg/digitalgarden/content/AI/Anomaly and Outlier Detection.md

 	- Z-score is a simple, yet powerful method to get rid of outliers in data if you are dealing with parametric distributions in a low dimensional feature space.
 For nonparametric problems Dbscan and Isolation Forests can be good solutions.
 - Dbscan
 	- Density Based Spatial Clustering of Applications with Noise
 	- Dbscan is a density based clustering algorithm, it is focused on finding neighbors by density (MinPts) on an ‘n-dimensional sphere’ with radius ɛ.
-A cluster can be defined as the maximal set of ‘density connected points’ in the feature space.
+A cluster can be defined as the maximal set of 'density connected points' in the feature space.
 	- Dbscan then defines different classes of points: core, border and outlier points.

- # Code
+## Code
 - #CODE Pyod: https://github.com/yzhao062/pyod
 	- https://pyod.readthedocs.io/en/latest/
 	- PyOD is a comprehensive and scalable Python toolkit for detecting outlying objects in multivariate data.
 This exciting yet challenging field is commonly referred as Outlier Detection or Anomaly Detection.
  - #CODE Anomaly detection (Twitter, for R): https://github.com/twitter/AnomalyDetection

- # References
+## References
 - #PAPER Isolation forest (Liu 2008): https://ieeexplore.ieee.org/document/4781136
 	- #TALK Unsupervised Anomaly Detection with Isolation Forest - Pydata 2018: https://www.youtube.com/watch?v=5p8B2Ikcw-k
 	- https://quantdare.com/isolation-forest-algorithm/